lozlette/city-spot/README.md

   foreignField: 'continent'
 })
 ```
-To begin the database, we created a seeds file to add the data for all the Continents and a handful of Cities, which served two purposes: to create routes in the backend which allowed the front-end to work with the data, and to make adjustments to our API by populatating the accurate information we wanted to display, using Insomnia as our client.
+To begin the database, we created a seeds file to add the data for all the Continents and a handful of Cities, which served two purposes: to create routes in the back-end which allowed the front-end to work with the data and as a visual tool, to help populate data when making adjustments to our API, using Insomnia as our client.

 #### Authentication